wouter

 • useLocation — allows to manipulate current

-• useParams — returns the parameters of the current route.
+• useParams — returns an object with parameters matched from the closest route.

 • useRouter — returns a global router object that